 Telehealth Informed Consent

-Let’s begin with telehealth informed consent, the ongoing agreement, we make with our clients about the process of treatment.
-Not to be confused with a document, informed consent is a process — a meeting of the minds between the clinician and the client/patient.
+Let’s begin with telehealth informed consent, which is the ongoing agreement that we make with our clients/patients about the process of treatment to we offer.
+Not to be confused with a document, informed consent is a process — a meeting of the minds between the clinician and the client/patient, whereby the clinician is reasonably assured that the client/patient knows what’s going to happen to them in treatment; that all questions have been answered; and that s/he is in full agreement.
 The document merely serves as written proof that the meeting of the minds occurred.

 Legal requirements for the contents of such agreements are defined differently by various states, provinces, and countries.
 Ethical requirements can also differ from discipline to discipline.
 Therefore, it is important that clinicians will be informed and in full compliance with all relevant legal and ethical requirements for different states and disciplines served.